-Neema is an excellent workshop designer and facilitator.
-She has led many workshops with First Nation administrators to develop the implementation plan for community governments while working with the Dogrib Treaty 11 Council.
+Neema is a workshop designer and facilitator.
+She has developed and led many different kinds of workshops.
+These included working with First Nation administrators to develop the implementation plan for community governments while working with the Dogrib Treaty 11 Council.
 She has also given many creativity and songwriting workshops (more below), and has begun to give team-building and self-discovery workshops and retreats.
-If you have a workshop you would like designed and/or facilitated email: firstname.lastname@example.org
+If you have a workshop you would like designed and/or facilitated email: email@example.com

 In 2007 Neema began giving her creativity workshops at the global youth assembly for peace and human rights in Edmonton, Alberta.
 Her next workshop was for groups of up to 60 people of all ages and walks of life at the Apollo Bay Music Festival in Australia in 2008.
 She has since given many such workshops in various settings to many different groups of people around the world.
 The workshops combine, movement voice and writing and are designed to lead people to their own creative experiences. it is a workshop about improvisation and a journey towards self-expression.

 “Neema had the ability in an hours’ workshop to bring me and a venue full of diverse people together as a creative community of animated expressive beings.
 With her simple, sensitive but affective facilitation Neema helped each of us find an inner way of expression, that was not just verbal, but new and via faculties that we did not know we had within us.”
 Manny Spiteri – Melbourne Australia